 Same Old Story: My Experience with Conversation Repetition, Looping with Dementia

-However, how is it that I feel like I know so much about his time there?
+So, how is it that I feel like I know so much about his time there?
 The short answer is that I walked alongside my dad as he battled through dementia and his Alzheimer's diagnosis.

-When you walk alongside a loved one with dementia, it is not uncommon to hear them tell the same story over and over.
+When you walk alongside a loved one with dementia, it's not uncommon to hear them tell the same story over and over.
 My dad's long-term memory was operating extremely well.
 Unfortunately, his short-term memory was not working as well.
 If I am being fully transparent, hearing the same story on repeat would frustrate me to no end.

-Change in perspective
+A change in perspective

 However, I tried my best to listen to his stories and look him in the eyes when he told them.
-Often times I held his hands and reassured him that I loved him and was there to listen.
+Oftentimes, I held his hands and reassured him that I loved him and was there to listen.
 He would squeeze my hands.
 I realized that recognizing and validating someone where they are at matters.

 Featured Forum